4th Wisconsin Cavalry Regiment

 The 4th Wisconsin Cavalry Regiment was a volunteer cavalry regiment that served in the Union Army during the American Civil War.
 Earlier in the war, it had been organized as the 4th Wisconsin Infantry Regiment.

 Service

 The 4th Wisconsin Cavalry was originally organized as the 4th Wisconsin Infantry Regiment at Racine, Wisconsin, on July 2, 1861.
 The regiment was redesignated the 4th Wisconsin Cavalry Regiment on August 22, 1863.

+The regiment participated in picket and guard duties and was engaged in several skirmishes.
+In May, the regiment moved to Port Hudson to take part in the Siege of Port Hudson.
+From there, they took part in the first assault, reaching the ditches that surrounded the fortifications.
+The regiment later took part in the second assault on June 14, where they lost 140 out of their 220 engaged.

+On June 25, the regiment moved to Baton Rouge and was engaged in picket and foraging duties, and occasionally sent to disperse small groups of cavalry and guerrillas.
+On November 27, 1864, the regiment was attached to the Cavalry force to prevent the enemy from advancing on General William T. Sherman's Army.
+In April 1865, after the surrender of Mobile, the regiment was sent on a 70-day expedition through Georgia, Alabama, and Mississippi.

+After the war, the regiment was transferred to Texas near the Rio Grande River in July, and the companies of this regiment were detached to conduct guard and patrol duties in various points along the Rio Grande until May, 1866.

 The regiment mustered out of Federal service at Brownsville, Texas, on May 2, 1866, and disbanded at Madison, Wisconsin, on June 19, 1866.

 Total strength and casualties

 The 4th Wisconsin Cavalry initially recruited 1,047 officers and men.
 An additional 998 men were recruited as replacements, for a total of 2,045 men.

 The regiment suffered 11 officers and 106 enlisted men killed or died from wounds in action, and 3 officers and 311 enlisted men who died of disease, for a total of 431 fatalities.